the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 Adapted from [Zero-to-JupyterHub: Setting up and Securing Helm](https://zero-to-jupyterhub.readthedocs.io/en/latest/setup-helm.html).

+Helm is the package manager for Kubernetes and is used for: installing, upgrading and managing application on a Kubernetes cluster.
+Helm packages are called _charts_.

+Helm has two parts: a client (`helm`) and a server (`tiller`).
+Tiller runs inside your Kubernetes cluster as a pod in the `kube-system` namespace.
+Tiller manages _releases_ (installations) and _revisions_ (versions) of charts deployed on the cluster.
+When you run a `helm` command, the local Helm client sends instructions to `tiller` in the cluster which in turn makes the requested changes.

+> **Did you know?:** Kubernetes is Greek for "captain" or "helmsman".
+Get ready for the nautical theme!

 ### 1. Setup a `ServiceAccount` for `tiller` <a name="helm-step1"></a>

 When you (a human) accesses your Kubernetes cluster, you are authenticated as a particular **User Account**.